Financial Conflict of Interest (FCOI)

 What is a Financial Conflict of Interest?

-Conflicts of interest in research are present when Significant Financial Interests directly affect, or could appear to affect, the professional judgment of a researcher when designing, conducting, or reporting research.
+Conflicts of interest in research are present when a Significant Financial Interest directly affects, or could appear to affect, the professional judgment of a researcher when designing, conducting, or reporting research.

 Who needs to disclose?

-- All PHS Investigators must disclose at least annually
+- PHS Investigators must disclose all Significant Financial Interests

 - Non-PHS Investigators must disclose only those Significant Financial Interests related to their research